jermnelson/med-bot/README.md

-med-bot
+Med Bot
 =======

-Various systems of the Medical Bot quantified self monitoring System
+Various programs for the systems to run a quantified self monitoring Medical Bot.

+Created by Jeremy Nelson
+Copyright (c) Jeremy Nelson 2013

+All source code in this repository is licensed under the GNU Public License 2.0 All documentation, including hardware schematics and layouts, are licensed using the Creative Commons Attribution-ShareAlike 3.0 Unported license.